-Two additional port tax credits were enacted during the 2011 General Assembly Session: the Barge and Rail Usage Tax Credit (Va.
+Two additional port tax credits were enacted during the 2011 General Assembly session: the Barge and Rail Usage Tax Credit (Va.
 Code § 58.1-439.12:09) and the Port Volume Increase Tax Credit (Va.
 Code § 58.1-439.12:10).
 These credits provide separate tax incentives for certain companies that use Virginia port facilities.
-Although all three credits offer incentives related to port activities, each credit is mutually exclusive, and separate definitions and requirements apply to each credit.
-A taxpayer may qualify for more than one credit in the same taxable year, but cannot claim more than one credit for the same activity or activities.
+Although all three credits offer incentives for port-related activities, each credit is mutually exclusive, and separate definitions and requirements apply to each credit.
+Taxpayers may claim the International Trade Facility Tax Credit in the same taxable year that they claim the Barge and Rail Usage Tax Credit and/or the Port Volume Increase Tax Credit.